astromuditgarg/astromuditgarg.github.io/_pages/research.md

   - /research
 ---

+<i>Detection of gravitational waves is like measuring the distance to the nearest star with an accuracy of the width of the human hair-Anonymous</i>

-I am mainly interesting in using detection of Gravitational Waves to learn something about their astrophysical environment.
+Laser Interferometer Space Antenna (LISA) is an ESA-NASA project to be launched in the orbit of the Sun following Earth 2030s.
+It builds upon the amazing success of ground based GWs detectors, collectively knowns as <a href=https://www.ligo.org/>LIGO-VIRGO-KAGRA (LVK) collaboration</a>.
+While LVK detectors are sensitive to up to ~200 MSun compact object (black holes mergers wit  mainly interesting in using detection of Gravitational Waves to learn something about their astrophysical environment.
 I mainly focus on GW waveform from the merger of massive black hole binaries embedded in an accretion disc.
 My recent project are:

 * Evolution of LISA detectable intermediate mass black hole binaries in a thin gas disc<br>
 <img class="img-responsive" src="https://muditgarg96.github.io/images/Paper2.png" title="Paper2" width="600">